-- Submissions that target fuel cycles other than those specified in Section I.D (i.e. fuel cycles other than TRISO fuel cycles, metallic fuel cycles, molten salt fuel cycles, and Other FC). - Submissions dealing exclusively with back-end solutions for Generation III reactors or legacy CSNF accumulated to date, - Submissions that exclusively seek to develop repository-specific technology.
+- Submissions that target fuel cycles other than those specified in Section I.E of this FOA (i.e. fuel cycles other than TRISO fuel cycles, metallic fuel cycles, molten salt fuel cycles, and Other FC). - Submissions dealing exclusively with back-end solutions for Generation III reactors or legacy CSNF accumulated to date. - Submissions that exclusively seek to develop repository-specific technology.